Illustrating Children’s Books

 A: Lilla’s book ‘I Just Like To Make Things’ is a fantastic resource and is highly recommended as a companion to the e-course.
 Being spiral bound you can draw and journal in it.
 Full of annotated visuals, it provides insights into a variety of art and craft markets.
-However this course goes into much more depth about exactly what art directors are looking for when buying art in the home décor market, and takes you step-by-step through building a client presentation that showcases your product concept ideas for a full collection.
-It also provides new and exclusive interviews with key market experts, and gives you the opportunity to get your art in front of Lilla as well as become part of a community.
-Perhaps most importantly you have the chance to put your questions to Lilla when the course is live.
+However, this course goes into much more depth about exactly what art directors are looking for when looking for children’s book illustrators and takes you step-by-step through building strong pitch to showcase your work.
+It also provides new and exclusive interviews with key market experts and gives you the opportunity to get your art in front of Lilla as well as become part of a community.
+Perhaps most importantly you have the chance to put your questions to Lilla and Zoë when the course is live.

 Q. How is this course different to a college course?

 A: As an agent and art director respectively, Lilla and Zoë see exactly what art sells and what doesn’t sell, and know what clients are looking for and how to present work to them.
 The course is based on many years of experience in the industry, and a clear understanding of where the gaps are.